-11 Tips to host engaging webinars
+11 tips to host engaging webinars

-Communication is pivotal in this era of social distancing bought on by the pandemic.
+Communication is pivotal in this era of social distancing brought on by the pandemic.
 Emails, phone calls, and the use of social media helped businesses stay afloat during the times of crisis.
 Yet another significant contributor to improving communication with clients was the advent of ‘Webinars.’
 Even though the pandemic is behind us, webinars continue to stay and prove to be a tried and tested mode of interacting with clients and customers, and colleagues alike.
 This article defines webinars, their types, formats, and other crucial know-how in order to host effective and engaging webinars.

 What is a webinar?

-Simply put a seminar is a conference or meeting conducted via the webinar platforms.
-It allows you to conduct live and interactive presentations connecting people across the country and the world.
+Simply put a seminar is a conference or meeting conducted via a webinar platform.
+It allows you to conduct live and interactive presentations connecting people across the country and around the world.
 The host of the webinar is visible through video and can conduct the seminar by sharing slides.
 Using webinars, the host can expound on his/her business and connect to a larger clientele.
 While the sessions are usually muted when the host speaks, the sessions can also be made interactive by unmuting in order to engage the live audience more.

 Types of webinars